carter-thaxton/node-stdout/README.md

 stdout([outputStream])
 ----------------------

-Returns a writable stream that accepts either objects or strings.
-When given an object, it uses `util.inspect`, just like `console.log`.

-- `outputStream` is optional.
+`outputStream` is optional.
 Defaults to `process.stdout`, but you can provide another stream like `process.stderr` if you want.

+Returns a writable stream that accepts Buffers, strings, or objects.

+When given a Buffer, it outputs it directly.
+When given a string, it just outputs it with a newline, just like `console.log`.
+When given an object, it uses `util.inspect` and a newline, just like `console.log`.

 License